Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Discussion

-In this article, we have not considered situations where the response dimension $q$ could be large or divergent with $n$.
-However, this scenario is plausible, for example, in microbiome differential abundance analysis in which there are large number of environmental outcomes \citep{chen2013variable,banerjee2022adaptive}.
-In this ``large $q$'' scenario, we may need to impose additional sparsity assumptions on the precision matrix $\bm{\Sigma}^{-1}$ \citep{deshpande2019simultaneous} or perform \textit{response} variable selection \citep{an2017simultaneous,kharesu2022}, in addition to predictor variable selection.
-We will investigate this interesting problem methodologically and theoretically in future work.
-We also plan to examine other important theoretical issues such as the asymptotic coverage of the posterior credible sets or a Bernstein von-Mises type theorem for the shape of the posterior in ultra high-dimensional settings.
+{\pico In this article, we have not considered situations where the response dimension $q$ could be large or divergent with $n$.
+Therefore, the choice of an inverse-Wishart prior \eqref{IWpriorSigma} for the covariance matrix $\bm{\Sigma}$ is adequate.
+However, the ``large $q$'' scenario also arises in practice, for example, in microbiome differential abundance analysis where there are large number of environmental outcomes \citep{chen2013variable,banerjee2022adaptive}.
+In these scenarios, we may need to impose additional sparsity assumptions on the precision matrix $\bm{\Sigma}^{-1}$ \citep{deshpande2019simultaneous, LiDattaCraigBhadra2021} or perform \textit{response} variable selection \citep{an2017simultaneous,kharesu2022}, in addition to predictor variable selection.
+The joint mean–covariance estimation procedure of \cite{LiDattaCraigBhadra2021} would be especially beneficial to use in the ``large $q$'' regime, because this method preserves conditional conjugacy.
+We will investigate the interesting problem of ``large $p$ \emph{and} large $q$'' methodologically and theoretically in future work.} We also plan to examine other important theoretical issues such as the asymptotic coverage of the posterior credible sets or a Bernstein von-Mises type theorem for the shape of the posterior in ultra high-dimensional settings.
 The present article intends to act as a springboard for future theoretical developments in Bayesian mixed-response models.